ERC-7984 Confidential Token Invariants

 What these invariants cover

-Eleven theorems across five functions: transfer (conservation, sufficient, insufficient, no-revert, preserves supply), transferFrom (conservation), mint (increases supply, overflow protection), burn (sufficient, insufficient), and setOperator (state update correctness).
+Twelve theorems across five functions: transfer (conservation, sufficient, insufficient, no-revert, preserves supply), transferFrom (conservation), mint (increases supply, overflow protection, deposit exactness), burn (sufficient, insufficient), and setOperator (state update correctness).

 Out of scope: the FHE encryption layer (handled by Zama's TFHE library), the ACL system (FHE.allow, which controls ciphertext access, not balances), cryptographic proof verification (fromExternal + inputProof), off-chain gateway decryption, and receiver callbacks (AndCall variants).
 These are separate systems that do not affect balance state.